bijayphuyal28/Azure-Configurations/README.md

 # Usage

-You can use this documentation as a reference while performing various configurations within Microsoft Azure Cloud.
-Each document has a step-by-step procedures on performing various configurations tasks of Microsoft Azure.
+You can use this documentation as a reference while performing various configurations within Microsoft Azure AD.
+Each document has a step-by-step procedures on performing various configurations tasks of Azure AD.

 To use this repository, you can simply browse the documentations you are interested in and follow the documentation.